 - Purchase large and recyclable containers.
 Whether used temporarily for food or treats or long-term for storage, larger containers mean less material used, and the more material you can recycle, the better.

 - Reuse any plastic containers or bags you may already have.
-If you have plastic bags in your home (grocery bags, bags used to package bagels or tortillas, etc.), consider using those as poop bags before buying specifically made poop bags.
-If you do buy poop bags, eco-friendly bags make a good option, but be especially cautious of biodegradable bags.
-If a biodegradable bag is not disposed of properly, the purpose is defeated.
-Make sure you do not throw a biodegradable bag into a regular trash bin, use the bag for garden compost, or toss it into your city compost bin.
-Instead, consider burying the bag if you live in a rural area, or using a dog-friendly composting bin.
+If you have plastic bags in your home (grocery bags, bags used to package bagels or tortillas, etc.), consider using those as poop bags before buying specifically made plastic poop bags.
+If you do buy poop bags, eco-friendly bags make a good option and be mindful of biodegradable bags.
+If a biodegradable bag is not disposed of properly, the purpose may be defeated.
+Be sure to read the product description and disposal directions.
+You may consider burying the bag if you live in a rural area, or using a dog-friendly composting bin.

 - When shopping for your furbaby, make sure to use reusable shopping bags.
 You can leave these in your car, or near your door so you do not forget to use them when headed to the grocery store or your local pet shop.